HamStudy/hamstudy-hambook/tech2022/content/1. Introduction/2 How to use.md

 ## Study Tips

 - **Read Actively**: Don't just skim the text.
 Take notes, highlight important points, and try to relate new concepts to things you already know.
-- **Practice Questions**: At the end of each section, you'll find practice questions similar to those on the actual exam.
-Use these to test your understanding.
+- **Practice Questions**: At the end of each section, you'll find a list of questions from the official question pool which were addressed in the section.
+Make sure you know the answer and re-read if you missed it!
+These are the questions you might see on your exam.
 - **Hands-On Learning**: Whenever possible, try to apply what you're learning.
 If you have access to amateur radio equipment, practice using it (under the supervision of a licensed operator, of course).

 ## Using This HamBook with the HamStudy App